 This is a 12 month tenure track position.

-Click for more details about the Research and Instruction Services Librarian/Subject Liaison position.
+Click for more information about the Research & Instruction Librarian/Business Liaison position.

 We encourage you to contact Career Services to find employment on campus.